Data Access Security

 Specifies whether loading a custom assembly is allowed.

-Specifies a path to a custom assembly.
+Specifies the path to a requested assembly.

 Specifies the type to load from a custom assembly.